dnsimple/dnsimple-support/content/articles/manage-caa-record.markdown

     - _Provider_: the Certificate Authority you want to allow.
     - _Certificate type_: the type you want to allow.

-    As any other DNS record, you can configure:
+    As with any other DNS record, you can configure:

     - _TTL_: the record time-to-live.

-    Once ready, click <label>Add Record</label> to confirm and create the record.
+    Once you're ready, click <label>Add Record</label> to confirm and create the record.

-1. The record is created and will be visible in the record list.
+1. The record is created and visible in the record list.

     ![](/files/record-caa-item.png)